mattermost/docs/source/configure/user-management-configuration-settings.rst

 User management configuration settings
 ======================================

 Manage your Mattermost users including their access permissions, groups, teams, channels, as well as their access to the System Console.
-Configure this feature by going to **System Console > User Management**.
+Configure this feature in the System Console by going to **User Management**:

-The following user management configuration settings are available:

 - `Users <#users>`__
 - `Groups <#groups>`__